Sea-Grapes/ImageGameEngine/VSCodeSyntax/ige/src/docs.md

 # Docs
 these docs are shown in the intellisense. use `@label_name` to create a section of markdown that can be referenced in yaml.
-- whitespace is trimmed surrounding the documentation
+- whitespace is trimmed surrounding each section.

 @40